andrew/ultimate-awesome/README.md

 - [awesome-wsdev](https://github.com/WonderfulToolchain/awesome-wsdev) - A curated list of WonderSwan development resources.
 - [awesome-ai-engineering-reads](https://github.com/aipengineer/awesome-ai-engineering-reads) - Essential reads for every AI engineer interested in building AI apps.
 - [awesome-crypto-tools](https://github.com/alpha-variance-authority/awesome-crypto-tools) - Awesome Crypto Tools curated by Airdrop Variance Authority members
+- [awesome-geophysics](https://github.com/aradfarahani/awesome-geophysics) - Awesome Geophysics is a community-curated resource offering essential tools, datasets, and educational materials for geophysical exploration.
+It’s designed to empower students, researchers, and professionals to analyze data, model Earth processes, and stay connected with the latest industry trends.
 - [awesome-llm-list](https://github.com/BarnacleLabs/awesome-llm-list) - An overview of Large Language Model (LLM) options.
 - [awesome-ai-talking-heads](https://github.com/Curated-Awesome-Lists/awesome-ai-talking-heads) - A curated list of 'Talking Head Generation' resources.
 Features influential papers, groundbreaking algorithms, crucial GitHub repositories, insightful videos, and more.
 Ideal for AI enthusiasts, researchers, and graphics professionals.
 - [awesome-ai-cybersecurity](https://github.com/elniak/awesome-ai-cybersecurity) - Welcome to the ultimate list of resources for AI in cybersecurity.
 This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.